simonteozw/tp/docs/UserGuide.md

 * `T edit 2 r/min 1000 words` changes the remark of the Task
 * `T edit 2 m/CS2100` changes the module code of the Task

-:information_source: The `INDEX` provided must be positive and cannot be larger than number of Tasks
+:information_source: Here, `INDEX` refers to the index of the task you want to edit, as shown in the current tab.
+The `INDEX` provided must be positive and within the range of tasks in the current window.

-:warning: At least 1 field must be provided for editing. i.e. `T edit 1` is not allowed
+:warning: At least 1 field must be provided for editing. i.e. `T edit 1` is not allowed.

 :bulb: Write `T edit 1 m/` to remove the module code from the task.
-Now, the task does not belong to any module
+Now, the task does not belong to any module.
+You can also use `T edit 1 r/` to remove the remark from the task.

 ### Delete
 Once you have completed a task, you can delete it.
 This is the command to do so.